jazzband/django-analytical/docs/services/kiss_metrics.rst

     })
     return some_template.render(context)

-The output script tag will then include the corresponding Javascript event as documented in the `KISSmetrics record API`_ docs.
+The output script tag will then include the corresponding JavaScript event as documented in the `KISSmetrics record API`_ docs.